 Polysiloxane has an inorganic backbone (Si backbone).
 The Silicon (Si) backbone and high density of crosslinks cause high thermal stability.
 A disadvantage of polysiloxane is highly brittle.

 Polyacrylonitriles show the highest level of thermal stability.
 It is stable at around 500 ℃.
-Polyacrylonitrile rearranged into ladder structure having aromatic fused rings above 500℃.
-Due to this structure polyacrylonitrile achieves the highest thermal stability.
+Polyacrylonitrile rearranged into a ladder structure having aromatic fused rings above 500℃.
+Due to this structure, polyacrylonitrile achieves the highest thermal stability.